MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 See [local transforms](#local-transforms) for setting scale relative to a parent entity.

 !!! danger Mesh Primitives Have Unexpected Inherent Sizes
-    The builtin mesh primitives have an inherent scale of 150 meters on each side (as of Feb 2025).
-Thus if you wanted to use a builtin mesh cube and have it be 1 meter long on each side, you would need to give it a scale of (1/150, 1/150, 1/150).
+    The built-in mesh primitives have an inherent scale of 150 meters on each side (as of Feb 2025).
+Thus if you wanted to use a built-in mesh cube and have it be 1 meter long on each side, you would need to give it a scale of (1/150, 1/150, 1/150).
 This is a longstanding bug.

 ### Offsets - Move, Rotate, and Scale

 When you want to set the position of an entity in relation to the current position we call this **offsetting** the position.
-There is no builtin API for doing this (as of Feb 2025) but it can be accomplished easily with the pattern of *get-modify-set*.
+There is no built-in API for doing this (as of Feb 2025) but it can be accomplished easily with the pattern of *get-modify-set*.

 !!! example Offsetting position and scale
     To move an entity up 2 meters from its current location you can do: